 This season is the hardest one as you will need to pack a lot of warm clothes.
 Trust me, there are never too many!

-You will most probably want to go explore, hiking and conquer some mountains.
+You will most probably want to go explore, hike and conquer some mountains.

 You surely didn’t come all the way to New Zealand just to sit shivering in your car, did you?